-COVID-19 – Florence Nightingale Diagram’s of UK Deaths
+COVID-19 – Florence Nightingale Diagrams of Deaths in England & Wales

 When time-series data is plotted as a normal x-y plot with the time variable along the x-axis it is difficult to identify seasonality or other factors that may influence the data.

 Plotting the weekly numbers of deaths using this radial form demonstrates the variability during the first months of the year – For example, deaths from “Aussie flu” in the first weeks of 2018 can be observed.
 The increase in the number of deaths from the first week in April 2020 can clearly be seen.

 Plots up to Dec 25 provided by Irene M. Stratton, Senior Statistician, Gloucestershire Retinal Research Group.